nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Sort task by date: `sort by a` or `sort by d`

-Sort tasks in the list either in ascending dates or descending dates so that users would be able to see the task or event nearest to current date or furthest away from current date.
+Sort tasks in the displayed list either in ascending dates or descending dates so that users would be able to see the task or event nearest to current date or furthest away from current date.

 Format: `sort by a` or `sort by d`

-* Shows the list of all task.
+* Sorts the displayed list.
+If `find` command is used before sorting, `sort by a` or `sort by d` will sort the displayed list only.
+To sort the entire list, make sure to use `ls` before sorting.
-* If `sort by a`, task with no deadlines would appear first, subsequently task will be ordered in increasing dates.
+* If `sort by a`, task with no dates would appear last, subsequently task will be ordered in increasing dates.
-* If `sort by d`, task with no deadlines would appear last, subsequently task will be ordered in decreasing dates.
+* If `sort by d`, task with no dates would appear first, subsequently task will be ordered in decreasing dates.
 * If two tasks have the same dates, they will be ordered in equal priority.